peterlafferty/orchestra-walkthrough/walkthrough.md

 ## Orchestra Configuration Variables

+The following Airflow variables will need to be set.

 Name  | Description
 ------- | --------
 gce_zone | The Compute Engine Zone for the Composer environment.